Announcement

 Our committee have spent many hours in the last week meeting with West Cycle (peak body for riders in WA); officials from DBCA, and Department of Transport.

-Sought an organisational exemption.
+Seek an organisational exemption.

 Engaged with volunteers and participants.